ExchangeUnion/docs/Market Maker Guide.md

 * **Custom**: If you are using a different device or a cloud VPS:
   * Check the hardware requirements for the different networks and modes above
   * The full setup requires a SSD for geth being able to sync.
 For the light setup, a regular HDD/SD card is fine.
-  * If you are using a VPS for testnet or mainnet, you can switch to 2 cores & 4 GB RAM after initial sync, given you use the default `cache = 256` for geth.
-If you run testnet & mainnet at the same time 2 cores & 8 GB RAM.
+  * If you are using a VPS for testnet or mainnet, you can switch to 2 cores & 4 GB RAM after initial sync, given you use default settings.
-  * We support `amd64` (also called `x86`/`x64`) and `arm64` (also called `aarch64`/`armv8`), which should cover most devices and services.
+  * We currently support `amd64` (also called `x86`/`x64`) and `arm64` (also called `aarch64`/`armv8`), which should cover most devices and services.

 ## Software

 Docker.
 That's it.

-Version >= 18.09 on Linux or Windows 10 [with WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Version >= 18.09 on Linux or Windows 10 [using WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Docker on macOS is currently not tested regularly.
 If you do not have docker installed yet and you are using Ubuntu 20.04 LTS, install docker by running `sudo apt install docker.io`.
 If you are using any version besides Ubuntu 20.04, follow the official [docker install instructions](https://docs.docker.com/get-docker/).
 Also make sure that the current user can run docker commands.
 Test with `docker run hello-world`.
 If this fails, [follow these instructions](https://docs.docker.com/engine/install/linux-postinstall/).
 This guide was written assuming Ubuntu 20.04 LTS.

 # The Setup